Posted on April 3, 2014.

 Hope everyone’s 2014 is going wonderfully!

-Several members stepped forward in response to our call for committee volunteers and we thank them very much: Pat Alderman and Charlotte King-Mills, who will assist the Fall Seminar directors Isabelle Garcia and Helene Idels; and Tim Gladson, who is assisting Jamie Lin with blog management.
+Several members stepped forward in response to our call for committee volunteers and we thank them very much: Pat Alderman and Charlotte King-Mills, who will assist Fall Seminar director Isabelle Garcia; and Tim Gladson, who is assisting Jamie Lin with blog management.
 In a recent post, Tim highlighted a few valuable resources on the SLA website that are available to members – if you missed it, visit here.

 President-Elect Amy Jankowski would appreciate having a volunteer work with her to develop programming and help with event logistics.
 We had a great group in attendance at the first program of the year: the March 20 tour of the Central Library followed by an informal happy hour.
 Thanks Amy for organizing this fun event!